portellam/deploy-VFIO/README.md

 ## DISCLAIMER
 **Work-in-progress**

+Tested and performs on Debian Linux.

 Use script at your own risk!

 Please refer and review community guides for any help.
 Script is not guaranteed to work with Laptop machines, host machines with less-than-favorable IOMMU groups, etc.

-Please review host machine's system specifications and resources.
-Check your system's BIOS/UEFI for Virtualization support (AMD IOMMU or Intel VT-d).
+Please review your system's specifications and resources.
+Check BIOS/UEFI for Virtualization support (AMD IOMMU or Intel VT-d).